 Dogs can consume small quantities or large amounts of seafood.
 Dogs can consume large quantities of fresh and dried scallops as well as shrimps, mussels and oysters.
 You can also give your dog canned, frozen, dried and pickled scallops.
 Dogs can eat small amounts of these foods.
 Dogs should not eat large quantities of fresh scallops.

-Scallops are a great source of meat, but you may want to reconsider giving your pet shrimp.
-Canines can get diarrhoea from shrimp.
-Although dogs are not likely to have issues with shrimp, dogs can experience diarrhoea from the fats in the meat.
+- Scallops are a great source of meat, but you may want to reconsider giving your pet shrimp.
+Canines can get diarrhea from shrimp.
+Although dogs are not likely to have issues with shrimp, dogs can experience diarrhea from the fats in the meat.

 Scallops are safe for dogs if properly cooked and prepared.
 They should not be served raw and contain any harmful ingredients or additives.
 Before you give them to your dog, they should be thoroughly cleaned and brought to room temperature.
 Raw scallops can be toxic, so fried scallops are best avoided.
 Dogs can eat fully cooked scallops, but only sparingly.
 To keep your dog’s taste buds happy and his digestive system healthy, you can fry them once a month.